 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On Friday of this week we remember a fourth-century Patriarch of Constantinople, Paul the Confessor.
+The Church remembers a fourth-century Patriarch of Constantinople, Paul the Confessor.
 He was never to have a peaceful time as Patriarch, having been marked as an enemy by powerful people--those who followed the Arian heresy.

 Paul became Patriarch on the advice of his predecessor, Patriarch Alexander.
 As Alexander lay on his deathbed, the people asked him who they should choose to follow him, and he gave a very revealing response: "Take Macedonius if you wish to have a figurehead as your leader.
 If you want a shepherd to guide and teach you, and to be a Christian example, choose Paul."